 Two investigators (NV and DP) independently conducted a literature search using MEDLINE/PubMed, Scopus, CINAHL, Embase PsycINFO and Cochrane Library databases from inception until 18th April 2020.
-Any inconsistencies were resolved by consensus with a third author (JD).
+Any

 In PubMed, the following search strategy was used: "(urine incontinence OR bladder incontinence OR incontinence, urine OR urinary incontinence OR urinary leakage OR urine bladder incontinence OR urine incontinence OR urine leakage OR wetting, urine) AND (quality of life OR hrql OR health related quality of life OR life quality)".
 Conference abstracts and reference lists of included articles were hand-searched to identify any potential additional relevant work.